aayouche/pyturbo_sf/paper/paper.md

 # Acknowledgements

-This software package is based upon work supported by the US Department of Energy grant DE-SC0024572.
+This software package, and the contributions of AA and BFK, is based upon work supported by the US Department of Energy grant DE-SC0024572.
+BP and CW were supported by the National Science Foundation under Grants OCE-2023721 and OCE-2525055.

-Any opinions, findings, and conclusions or recommendations expressed in this package are those of the authors and do not necessarily reflect the views of the US Department of Energy.

 # References